-The purpose of this Amendment is to establish a Secondary Plan for the southern portion of the Premier Gateway Phase 1B Employment lands with appropriate land use designations and policies to facilitate the development of these lands for employment Although the Secondary Plan study encompassed and comprehensively purposes. studied lands both within Lot 1 and Lot 2, this amendment only applies to the lands in Lot 1 that are currently within the urban boundary.
-Lands within Lot 2 include 75 hectares of additional land for employment uses that are being added to the Town's Urban Area through Official Plan Amendment 30 and Regional Official Plan Amendment 47 to the Phase 1B Premier Gateway Employment Area.
-These additional lands are proposed to be added to replace the shortfall of employment lands within the Town to the 2021 planning horizon, as a result of lands being lost to corridor protection for the Northwest Greater Toronto Area Corridor Identification Study/ Halton-Peel Boundary Area Transportation Study.
-Due to the timing of incorporating the 75 hectares of land into the urban boundary, the Secondary Plan is being dealt with in two Official Plan amendments in order not to delay the development of lands within Lot 1.
+The purpose of this Amendment is to establish a Secondary Plan for the Premier Gateway Phase 1B Employment lands with appropriate land use designations and policies to facilitate the development of these lands for employment purposes.
+These lands include 75 hectares of additional land for employment uses that are being added to the Town's Urban Area through Official Plan Amendment 30 and Regional Official Plan Amendment 47 to the Phase 1B Premier Gateway Employment Area.
+These additional lands are being added to replace the shortfall of employment lands within the Town to the 2021 planning horizon, as a result of lands being lost to corridor protection for the Greater Toronto Area West/Halton-Peel Boundary Area Transportation Study (GTA West/HPBATS).